Use this command to install SysManager with WinGet:

 Sidebar navigation

-The sidebar organises 58 feature tabs into 12 collapsible groups so you can
+The sidebar organises 58 feature tabs into 12 groups — 11 collapsible groups

 Group